 I thought it appropriate to dedicate a page to the cast of furry characters that often appear in my blog.
 Introducing….

 Taliesin was named after the famous Bard of Wales and King Arthur fame.
 When he was a kit (baby), he would “sing” anytime I put him down.
 He was quite vocal.
 He also had a small bright mark on his forehead.
 So, his name became Taliesin.
 Tally-man is my gentle boy.
 He loves to cuddle and give kisses.
 Don’t think him a wimp, though.
 He holds his own in ferret wrestling matches and loves to play “pounce” with his hooman.
 Taliesin’s favorite treat is Ferrevite.
 He is a very finicky boy.
 He eats what he likes, thank you very much.
 He joined my family in 2005.
 Unfortunately, Taliesin has lymphoma and adrenal tumors.
-He is still eating well, playing, and has a good quality of life.
-However, he will soon leave for Rainbow Bridge.
+(Update: Taliesin went to Rainbow Bridge in 2012)

 Brigid joined my family in July 2011 at 8 weeks of age.
+Her adoption was in the summer after my Traumatic Brain Injur and continues to bring healing and love to me.
 She is a Siamese mix kitten.
 Brigid has a white coat and gorgeous blue eyes.
 She is all kitten.
 She enjoys exploring and playing.
 Her favorite toy is a plastic spring which she chases and pounces on.
 At first, she was intimidated by the ferrets.
 However, now they are her playmates.
 Fortunately, she is a gentle kitten and does not use her claws.
 She has a powerful purr.